Agoric/documentation/main/getting-started/intro-zoe.md

 </td>
 </tr>
 <tr>
 <td colspan="2">At this point, everything is installed and set up and you’ve got a contract instance.
-The following rows cover what happens during
+The following rows cover what happens while
-an Atomic Swap contract instance.
+the Atomic Swap contract instance is active.
 </td>
 <tr>
 <tr>